otter456/logistic_growth/README.md

 **(found in compare_exp_and_logistic.R)**

 ## Question 3:
-(20 points) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
-Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.
+*(20 points) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
+Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.*

 * When these values are plotted on a graph, we can see that when exponential growth is assumed (red line) the population grows without bound.
 This is because exponential growth can only be assumed at small values of N and t.

-* On the other hand, when logistical growth is assumed (blue line), the population size is limited by the carrying capacity.
+* On the other hand, when logistical growth is assumed (blue line), the population size is limited by the carrying capacity (K).
 This is because as N approaches K, dN/dt approaches zero and the population reaches equilibrium.

 ![image](https://github.com/otter456/logistic_growth/assets/150150890/2ce08514-2586-4dc4-8f2c-3aef329cef15)